-Cisco donates networking technology to qualified nonprofit organizations to help them realize significant gains in productivity, scalability, and cost-efficiency.
-Together, we build public benefit programs that make innovative use of the Internet and communications technology and have a measurable impact.
+Cisco donates networking technology to qualified nonprofit organizations to help them realize significant gains in productivity, scalability, and cost efficiency.
+Together, we build public benefit programs that make innovative use of networking and communications technology to have a measurable impact.

-The Cisco Product Grant Program focuses on the same social investment areas as our cash grants: critical human needs, access to education, and economic empowerment.
+The Cisco Product Grant Program focuses on the same social investment areas as our cash grants: Cisco Crisis Response (which includes shelter, water, food, and disaster relief), access to education, and economic empowerment.

-All applications must be completed using our online application form.
+All direct grant applications must be completed using our online application form.
 Cisco will not consider incomplete proposals or paper-based applications.
-Proposals in the following areas are not eligible for Product Grants:
+The following are not eligible for product grants:

-We accept proposals for Customized Connectivity Grants on an ongoing, year-round basis.
-However, grants are reviewed on a quarterly cycle, and a proposal must be submitted within the first month of a quarter to be considered for that funding cycle.
+We accept proposals for direct product grants on an ongoing, year-round basis.
+However, grants are reviewed on a quarterly cycle.
 Applicants should plan at least three months for grant review plus additional time for product shipments.